tommybobbins/super-dollop/api_gateway.md

 ## Caching

-- Can add caching to API calls by provisioning an API Gateway cache and specifying it's size in GB, Encryption and TTL.
+- Can add caching to API calls by provisioning an API Gateway cache and specifying it's size in GB (0.5GB to 237GB), Encryption and TTL (default 300s).
+- Cache is defined per stage
+- Override cache per method
+- Can override with ```` Cache-Control: max-age=0 ```` HTTP header.
+- Can be encrypted.
+- Possible to flush the cache immediately
 - Caching allows you to cache the endpoints responses.
 - Reduces the calls to the backend, improve latency.